zonbrisad/bashplates/README.md

 - [x] Replace extended ASCII table with something more sensible
 - [ ] use flock for lock files
 - [ ] Change timestap format on bpBackup for better clarity use "-" to separate date
+- [ ] move shellcheck disable commands down from top of header file (does not look good to begin with them)

 ## Sugestions